Neofunctionalism (sociology): Parsonian thinking

 While Parsons consistently viewed actors as analytical concepts, Alexander defines action as the movement of concrete, living, breathing persons as they make their way through time and space.
 In addition he argues that every action contains a dimension of free will, by which he is expanding functionalism to include some of the concerns of symbolic interactionism.

 Neil J. Smelser sets out to establish the concept of ambivalence as an essential element of understanding individual behaviour and social institutions.
 His approach, based on Sigmund Freud's theory, takes intrapsychic processes rather than roles at the starting point.
 He sees ambivalence (to hold opposing affective orientations toward the same person object or symbol) as most applicable in situations where persons are dependent on one another.
 The common element of dependency is in his opinion that freedom to leave is restricted because it is costly either politically, ideologically or emotionally.
 Thus dependence entails entrapment.
-Following his views on ambivalence, Smelser argues that attitude surveys should be seen as distorted structures of reality that minimize and delegitimizes ambiguity and ambivalence.
+Following his views on ambivalence, Smelser argues that attitude surveys should be seen as distorted structures of reality that minimize and delegitimize ambiguity and ambivalence.